New Hampshire history marker for communist draws GOP anger

 “This is a devout communist,” said Joseph Kenney, a Republican member of the Executive Council, at a regular meeting Wednesday.
 “We are the ‘Live Free or Die’ state.
 How can we possibly promote her propaganda, which still exists now through this sign in downtown Concord?”

-David Wheeler, a Republican who’s also part of a five-member Executive Council that votes on state contracts and Sununu’s department appointees, said he wanted the council to have more oversight of the historical marker process.
+David Wheeler, a Republican who’s also on the five-member Executive Council, which votes on state contracts and Sununu’s department appointees, said he wants the council to have more oversight of the historical marker process.

 Sarah Stewart, the commissioner for the Department of Natural and Cultural Resources, said at the meeting that the marker program is very popular “because it’s initiated at the local level.
 There is no state top-down effort to populate the state with historical highway markers.”